85 Best Educational Netflix Shows for Kids and Teens To Watch Right Now

 High Score

-(TV 14) If you have students who are reluctant to engage in history, High School, a docuseries about the history of videogames, might be the ticket to get them interested.
-Or, use the docuseries to show students another aspect of history.
+If you have students who are reluctant to engage in history, this docuseries about the history of video games might be the ticket to get them interested.
+Or you can use the docuseries to show students another aspect of history.
+(Rated TV-14)

 Learn more: High Score